Ampelopsis glandulosa: Cultivation

 Ampelopsis glandulosa var. brevipedunculata has distinctive medium blue fruit, and is an ornamental plant used in gardens to garnish the walls and arbours.
 Porcelain berry is still widely cultivated despite knowledge of its invasiveness.

 If not properly managed it will become dominant on, and kill smaller trees.
 It will climb larger trees to the top.

 The variety A. brevipedunculata "Elegans" is less vigorous than the type species.
 It has smaller leaves, mottled in white and pink, and it is more sensitive to frost.
 Porcelain berry often co-exists with Virginia creeper, poison ivy and sassafras.

-Conservation
+Ampelopsis glandulosa are not commonly cultivated for culinary purposes, as its taste is unlikable, being described as slimy and bland.

+Ampelopsis glandulosa is sometimes cultivated for medical purposes, such as in China where it used to treat clots, boils, abscesses, ulcers, traumatic bruises, and aches.

+Ampelopsis glandulosa was banned in Delaware as of July 1, 2022.

+Invasiveness

 It is a major invasive plant species in parts of the Eastern United States.
 It is invasive in urban settings as well as in more pastoral settings.
 Porcelain berry is often found in disturbed areas such as roadsides, old fields, and floodplains where sunlight is abundant.
 The traits that make it a popular garden plant, such as its ground coverage, climbing habit, pest resistance, and tolerance of adverse conditions, also make it a robust invasive species.
-Invasive porcelainberry tends to shade out and kill shrubs and younger trees, and larger growths will climb over larger plants, cover them, and potentially kill by blocking sunlight.
+Invasive porcelain berry tends to shade out and kill shrubs and younger trees, and larger growths will climb over larger plants, cover them, and potentially kill by blocking sunlight.
 Birds consume the seeds of porcelain berry and act as a vector to transport it.
-See zoochory.